Critical Linux vulnerability CopyFail grants root access across distributions

 Why This Matters

-Security researchers disclosed CVE-2026-31431, dubbed CopyFail, a Linux kernel vulnerability that allows unprivileged users to gain root access.
-A single exploit script works across all major distributions including Ubuntu, Amazon Linux, SUSE, and Debian.
+Security researchers released exploit code for CVE-2026-31431, a Linux kernel vulnerability allowing unprivileged users to gain root access.
+The flaw affects virtually all Linux distributions with a single script working across Ubuntu, Amazon Linux, SUSE, and Debian systems.